-On arrival in Marrakesh, you're met by an Audley representative at the airport and driven in a private vehicle to your accommodation - a journey of around 20 minutes depending on traffic conditions and where you're staying.
-If you're staying in a riad in the medina, you may need to walk part of the way as the streets are too narrow for cars, but you will be assisted with your luggage.
+On arrival in Marrakesh, you're met by a private driver and transfer to your hotel in the city.
 Once you've settled into your accommodation, spend the rest of the day relaxing or begin your exploration of Marrakesh, perhaps heading out to visit the souq or sampling some of the city's delicious street food.

 Day 2 Marrakesh

-In the morning you will be picked up for a fascinating tour of the main sights of the city, including the intricately decorated 16th-century Saadien Tombs, the crumbling El Badi Palace and the Koutoubia Mosque, which dominates the city's skyline.
-The day will be broken up with lunch, after which you can explore the souqs, where you can watch men and women at work on their crafts and learn about the techniques used by dyers, tanners and coppersmiths.
-This evening, you might want to book a table at one of the many excellent restaurants in the city, or take a stroll around Djemaa El Fna, Marrakesh's main square, where street performers entertain the crowds and you can sample all manner of food.
+In the morning you have a privately guided tour of the main sights of the city, including the intricately decorated 16th-century Saadien Tombs, the Bahia Palace and the Koutoubia Mosque, which dominates the city's skyline.
+This afternoon explore the souqs, where you can watch men and women at work on their crafts and learn about the techniques used by dyers, tanners and coppersmiths.
+The afternoon ends at Djemaa El Fna, Marrakesh's main square, where street performers entertain the crowds and you can sample all manner of food.

 Day 3 Marrakesh

 You have today free to spend as you wish.
 You might like to try your hand at bartering in the souqs, visit a traditional hammam for a spot of relaxation, or take a day trip out to the High Atlas, enjoying lunch at one of the luxurious properties set in the mountains.